The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 \subsection{Ext-perpendicular categories of modules with finite injective dimension}

 To check whether (JHP) holds or not, it is easier to deal with the case where the Grothendieck group is free of finite rank, since we can use Theorem \ref{JHchar2}.
-Let us introduce an assumption which ensures this. \begin{assumption} There exists an artin algebra $\Lambda$ and a $\Lambda$-module $U\in\mod\Lambda$ with finite injective dimension such that $\EE$ is exact equivalent to ${}^\perp U$. \end{assumption} We give examples of such $\EE$ later in Example \ref{perpex}.
+Let us introduce an assumption which ensures this. \begin{assumption} There exists an artin algebra $\Lambda$ and a $\Lambda$-module $U\in\mod\Lambda$ with finite injective dimension such that $\EE$ is equivalent to ${}^\perp U$ as an exact category. \end{assumption} We give examples of such $\EE$ later in Example \ref{perpex}.

 \begin{lemma} Let $\EE$, $\Lambda$ and $U$ be as in Assumption \ref{assumperp}.
 Then the following hold. \begin{enumerate} \item Put $n:= \id(U_\Lambda)$.
 For every module $X \in \mod\Lambda$, there exists an exact sequence